Bakhtar Afghan Airlines

-Bakhtar Afghan Airlines is an airline from Afghanistan, which offers domestic flights.
+Bakhtar Afghan Airlines was an airline from Afghanistan, which offers domestic flights.
 The company was founded in 1967 as Bakhtar Airlines, a name it kept until 1985, when it was renamed Bakhtar Afghan Airlines by Pashtun governments.
 In 1985 the company absorbed Ariana Afghan Airlines and became Afghanistan's sole airline company.
 In 1988 the Ariana and Bakhtar brands merged.
-However, the airline relaunched in 2020.

 Destinations

 Bakhtar Afghan Airlines offer scheduled flights to the following destinations: